http://www.indybay.org/uploads/2011/10/14/notes.pdf

 The demand that “Mubarak must go” proved powerful enough to encompass all other issues.
 In the subsequent encampments of Madrid’s Puerta del Sol and Barcelona’s Plaça Catalunya, the critique of political representation was more complex.
 The Spanish protests brought together a wide array of social and economic complaints -- regarding debt, housing, and education, among others -- but their “indignation,” which the Spanish press early on identified as their defining affect, was clearly directed at a political system incapable of addressing these issues.

-the protesters posed as one of their central slogans, “Democracia real ya,” or “Real
+Against the pretense of democracy offered by the current representational system, the protesters posed as one of their central slogans, “Democracia real ya,” or “Real

 democracy now.”